CriminalPancake/void-stranger-ap/README.md

 items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as locations, but not both.
 There are already way too many locust items in the pool as it is.

+6. Making the void more convenient to traverse, by adding reset function to menu and more liberal manipulation of locusts.

+7. Saving most recent connection details used.

-6. Removing the constant network event debug message?
+8. Removing the constant network event debug message?
 At first, it was just a debug measure but as I played it sort of grew on me?
 It provides a sort of reassurance that the communications are working properly.
 If enough people raise complaints about it I'll get rid of it I suppose.